WriteShop and the 6 Traits of Effective Writing for Homeschoolers

-From time to time, parents ask us whether WriteShop aligns with the Six Traits of Effective Writing.
+Now and then, homeschool parents ask us about WriteShop and the 6 Traits of Effective Writing.

 6 + 1® Trait Writing is a model for teaching and assessing writing.
-Originally, it was intended less as a teaching tool and more as an evaluation tool to help teachers identify student strengths and weaknesses.
+Originally, it was intended less as a teaching tool and more as an evaluation tool.
+Its purpose?
+To help teachers identify student strengths and weaknesses.